Fly And Spin Fish Everglades Tarpon

-Tarpon are the superstars of the Everglades fly fishing scene.
+Tarpon are the superstars of the Everglades fishing scene.

-Tarpon are considered by many the ultimate flyrod gamefish.
-Their size, willingness to eat flies, and acrobatics when hooked combine to make them the fish of most fly anglers dreams.
+Tarpon are considered by many the ultimate inshore gamefish.
+Their size, willingness to eat flies, baits, and lures, and acrobatics when hooked combine to make them the fish of most anglers dreams.

 Tarpon come in all sizes in the Everglades.
 Juvenile tarpon from 1-50 pounds can be found moving throughout the mangrove creeks and shorelines, while bigger tarpon can be found a little deeper swimming the edges of the Everglades’ Gulf side points and flats, feeding and resting in protected bays, and rolling and feeding in the basins and rivers that connect them.